 My friend and midwife, Jocelyn, passed this article on to me.
-I thought it was an important piece to post on the blog since I often hear women express their concern about the umbilical cord being wrapped around some part of their baby.
+I thought it was an important piece to post on the blog since I often hear people express their concern about the umbilical cord being wrapped around some part of their baby.
 About 1/3 of babies are born with a nuchal cord (the umbilical cord around the neck) or the cord entangled around the baby’s torso.
 The majority of the time this is completely harmless, the doctor may clamp the cord and cut it as the baby is emerging.
 Other times, the care provider can actually somersault the baby out and disentangle the baby.

 Dr. Stuart J. Fischbein, MD FACOG, BAC, board certified in Obstetrics & Gynecology wrote an interesting article from his perspective about this phenomenon.
 Please read!